 We currently have three high school research programs with varying degrees of time commitment for the students.
 Together these programs offer research opportunities to approximately 30 students per year from local high schools.

-LEARN MORE - Biostart Program: The Biostart Program was initially funded by a SEPA grant to Dr. Kenneth McMartin in the Department of Pharmacology, Toxicology, & Neuroscience, and is now funded locally by the Biomedical Research Foundation.
-One of the goals of the program is to enhance the education of an underserved community in Shreveport.
+- Biostart Program: The Biostart Program was initially funded by a SEPA grant to Dr. Kenneth McMartin in the Department of Pharmacology, Toxicology, & Neuroscience, and is now funded locally by the Biomedical Research Foundation.
+One of the goals of the program is to enhance the education of a community in Shreveport.
 To meet this goal, students are recruited from the Biotechnology Program at Southwood High School, with 8-10 students participating each year.
-To date, approximately half of the 65 participants have been minority students (predominantly African-American).
 In addition to research time each morning during the fall semester, the students attend a lecture series on laboratory skills and responsible conduct in research.
 They also participate in a hands-on science day for 160 8th grade students from our area to help promote STEM education.
 The program ends with a poster presentation.

 UNDERGRADUATE STUDENTS